hrns is a small Go project that gives you the core pieces of an agent harness without hiding the mechanics:

 /chat/completions - an agent loop that can execute tool calls and continue the conversation

-- a tiny interactive TUI for manual testing
+- a tiny TUI for manual testing plus a one-shot

 What exists today